 Giffgaff (O2) |

-In an Opensignal report from September 2021, O2 was found to have average download speeds of 17.1Mbps, and average upload speeds of 5.4Mbps.
-Those speeds were obtained using a combination of all available connectivity types – so 5G, 4G and 3G.
-This report didn’t include latency (the time the network takes to respond to a request), but an earlier one from April 2020 put that at an average of 38.1ms.
+In an Opensignal report from January 2026, O2 was found to have average download speeds of 32.8Mbps, and average upload speeds of 6.4Mbps.
+Those speeds were obtained using a combination of all available connectivity types – so 5G, 4G and 3G (if available).

-That’s the slowest download and upload speeds, but the second best latency of the tested networks, and while Giffgaff itself wasn’t tested its reliance on O2 means its results would probably be similar.
+That’s the slowest download and upload speeds, and also the worst latency of the tested networks, as lower numbers are better for latency, and while Giffgaff itself wasn’t tested its reliance on O2 means its results would probably be similar.

 Giffgaff’s traffic management policy (or traffic flow as the company calls it) shouldn’t affect most users at all.

-Giffgaff simply notes that users who consistently use extreme amounts of data as part of the Always On plan may be contacted about their usage and ultimately banned from buying further Always On goodybags if they’re unable or unwilling to reduce their usage.
+Giffgaff simply notes that users who consistently use extreme amounts of data may be contacted about their usage, and their traffic might be managed to ensure a fairer experience for other users.

 Frequency |